rutgers-apl/CASM-Verify/README.md

 P1.b == P2.r11d;
 ...
 ```
-The main goal of CASM-Verify is to verify the postcondition.
+The postcondition can compare between values in arrays as well, similar to precondition.

 </p>
 </details>